asgorebot/commands/README.md

 # Prefix
 > [!IMPORTANT]
-> All commands will be under the default prefix: `;` unless you have set a custom prefix
+> All commands will be under the default prefix: `;` unless you have set a custom prefix.
+> Last updated: April 21st, 2026

 ## Setup
 ```